 The Company participates in SR&ED and Research Tax Credit Programs, two federal tax incentive programs that encourage Canadian and U.S. businesses to conduct research and development in Canada and in United States, respectively.
 The benefits of investment tax credits for scientific research and development expenditures are recognized in the year the qualifying expenditure is made provided there is reasonable assurance of recoverability.
-These investment tax credits are recorded as reductions to research and development expenditures.
+The refundable portion of investment tax credits are recorded as reductions to research and development expenditures.

-The Company also participates in the Canada Emergency Wage Subsidy ("CEWS") program announced by the Government of Canada in April 2020, in order to help employers keep and/or return Canadian-based employees to payrolls in response to challenges posed by the COVID-19 pandemic.
-The Company recognizes CEWS grants when it is probable that it complied with relevant eligibility requirements and conditions of the grant and that the grant would be received.
+The Company also participates in the Canada Emergency Wage Subsidy ("CEWS") and Canada Emergency Rent Subsidy ("CERS") programs announced by the Government of Canada in April 2020, in order to help employers keep and/or return Canadian-based employees to payrolls in response to challenges posed by the COVID-19 pandemic.
+The Company recognizes CEWS and CERS grants when it is probable that it complied with relevant eligibility requirements and conditions of the grant and that the grant would be received.
+These grants are recorded as reductions to wage and rent expenditures.